adelheidsoftware/adelheid-website-11ty/src/pages/about.md

 ## Our Team

-Adelheid Software is currently a one-person team, but we are actively seeking a talented artist to join our ranks.
+{{ company.name }} is currently a one-person team, but we are actively seeking a talented artist to join our ranks.
 If you are someone who shares our passion for creating immersive and meaningful experiences, don't hesitate to get in touch.

 ### Get Involved